4b11b4/lowres/README.md

 someone is lifting you<br>
 back to **running** after each fall.

-When I remember back, the only mentors I had when I was young -- for a
+When I remember back, the only mentors I had when I was young<br>
-<ins>long period of time</ins> --<br>
+--- for a <ins>long period</ins> of time ---<br>
+were my parents.<br>
-were my parents.
-I wonder how my life would have been different.
+I wonder how my life may have been shaped.

 **...again...** why?<br>
 Before you are old -- is when tutors and mentors make the big differences.<br>